-Issue Potential cause Potential solution Feedback, "whistling" Is your earmould or dome inserted cor- rectly?
-Re-insert it Is the volume very loud?
-Reduce the volume Are you holding an object (e.g. a hat or a phone) close to a hearing aid?
-Move your hand away to create more space between the hearing aid and the object Is your ear full of wax?
-Visit your physician
+Issue Potential cause Potential solution Feedback, "whistling" Is the hearing aid inserted correctly?
+Re-insert it.
+Is the volume very loud?
+Reduce it.
+Are you holding an object (e.g. a hat, a telephone receiver) close to the hearing aid?
+Move your hand away to create more space between the hearing aid and the object.
+Is your ear full of wax?
+Visit your physician.
+No sound Is the hearing aid turned on?
+Switch it on.
+Is there a battery in the hearing aid?
+Insert a new battery.
+Is the battery still good?
+Replace with a new one.
+Is your ear full of wax?
+Visit your physician.

-Issue Potential cause Potential solution No sound Is the hearing aid turned on?
-Turn it on Is the hearing aid in telecoil mode?
-Switch to the microphone program Is there a battery in the hearing aid?
-Insert a new battery Is the battery still good?
-Replace with a new battery Is the plastic tube or earmould clogged or broken?
-Consult your hearing care professional Is your ear full of wax?
-Visit your physician Sound is distorted, spluttering or weak The battery is dead Replace it with a new one Is the battery dirty?
-Clean it or replace it with a new one Is the plastic tube or earmould clogged or broken?
-Consult your hearing care professional Did your hearing aid get moist?
-Use a desiccant

-Issue Potential cause Potential solution Battery drains very quickly Did you leave your hearing aid on for long periods of time?
-Always turn off your hearing aid when you are not using it Is the battery old?
-Check the date on the battery package
+Issue Potential cause Potential solution Sound is distorted or weak?
+The battery is dead Replace it with a new one.
+Is the battery dirty?
+Clean it or replace it with a new one.
+Did your hearing aid get moist?
+Use a desiccant (drying kit).
+Battery drains very quickly Did you leave your hearing aid switched on for longer periods of time?
+Always switch off your hearing aid when you are not using them, e.g. during the night.
+Is the battery old?
+Check the date on the battery pack.

-$\triangle$ Warnings to hearing care professionals (US only)
+☆ Warnings to Hearing Aid Dispensers (US only)

-A hearing care professional should advise a prospective hearing aid user to consult promptly with a licensed physician (preferably an ear specialist) before dispensing a hearing aid if the hearing care professional determines through inquiry, actual observation, or review of any other available information concerning the prospective user, that the prospective user has any of the following conditions:
+A hearing aid dispenser should advise a prospective hearing aid user to consult promptly with a licensed physician (preferably an ear specialist) before dispensing a hearing aid, if the hearing aid dispenser determines through inquiry, actual observation, or review of any other available information concerning the prospective user, that the prospective user has any of the following conditions:

 - 1. Visible congenital or traumatic deformity of the ear. - 2.
 History of active drainage from the ear within the previous 90 days. - 3.
 History of sudden or rapidly progressive hearing loss within the previous 90 days. - 4.
 Acute or chronic dizziness. - 5.
 Unilateral hearing loss of sudden or recent onset within the previous 90 days. - 6.
-Audiometric air-bone gap equal to or greater than 15 decibels at 500 Hertz (Hz), 1,000 Hz, and 2,000 Hz. - 7.
+Audiometric air-bone gap equal to or greater than 15 dB at 500 Hertz (Hz), 1000 Hz, and 2000 Hz. - 7.
 Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - 8.
 Pain or discomfort in the ear.